nus-cs2103-AY2324S2/ip/docs/README.md

 ### Exiting the Chatbot
 To exit the chatbot, use the 'bye' command !

+This command is optional, it just let's Eve know that you don't want to talk to her anymore, tasks are saved upon telling Eve your task.
 Example input: bye:

 Expected Output: Bye.
 Hope to see you again soon !